blackbaud/uat-kit/content/walkthroughs/selenium/index.md

 </li>

 <li>
-<p>Update the method to replace <code>NotImplementedException</code>.
-We use the WebDriver (referenced as <code>driver</code> in our lambda method) to find an element on our application and check a condition on the element.
-In this instance, we want to check if the element is <code>Displayed</code> before proceeding.
-If we find the element but it is not visible yet, we can immediately return "False" because our desired condition is not met.
+<p>Replace <code>NotImplementedException</code>.
+Use the WebDriver (referenced as <code>driver</code> in the lambda method) to find an element in <strong><em>Blackbaud CRM</em></strong> and check a condition on the element.
+In this example, check whether the element is <code>Displayed</code>.
+If the element is found but is not visible yet, return "False" because the desired condition is not met.
 This causes the loop to start over, and the WebDriver attempts to get a refreshed version of the element.
-When the element is visible, we use the WebDriver to send a "Click" action on the element and return "True" to exit the loop so that the next step method call can begin.</p>
+When the element is visible, the WebDriver can send a <code>Click</code> action on the element and return "True" to exit the loop so that the next step method call can begin.</p>

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Example of using WebDriver to find an element, check a condition, and execute a step if the condition is met</div></div>
 <pre><code class="language-csharp">